sisyphusss42/Reservoir-Computing/README.md

 # Reservoir-Computing

-I'm using Echo State Network to predict the Lorenz System.
-Here's my current result:
+Using Reservoir Computing and Next Generation Reservoir Computing to predict the Lorenz System.

 ![Output.png](./Output.png)